unaguna/random-obj-generator/docs/en/_sources/doc.external_def.rst.txt

     assert isinstance(generated["name"], str)

 .. seealso::
-    The definition file can also be used when executing randog as command such as :code:`python -m randog ./factory_def.py`.
-See also :doc:`doc.as_command`.
+    The definition file can also be used when executing randog as command in byfile mode such as :code:`python -m randog byfile ./factory_def.py`.
+See also :doc:`doc.as_command.byfile`.